Phnom Penh Guide

 Food delivery services, why use them?

-With endless permutations of meals, portion sizes, food quality, delivery charges, restaurant staff and stock shortages, power outages and you can then throw into the mix, the weather, road conditions, traffic hold-ups and time of day, resulting in a perfect recipe, for just about anything to go “tits up”
+With endless permutations of meals, portion sizes, food quality, delivery charges, restaurant staff and stock shortages, power outages and you can then throw into the mix, the weather, road conditions, traffic hold-ups, and time of day, resulting in a perfect recipe, for just about anything to go “tits up”

-I think however, that one should be prepared to accept reasonable delays, but you can avoid some of the other problems by being precise with your order, and clear with your address.
-Moreover, should you find the App less than user friendly, go to a different one, there are plenty to choose from.
-Obviously though, choose really carefully what you want, and from a restaurant not too far away.
+I think, however, that one should be prepared to accept reasonable delays, but you can avoid some of the other problems by being precise with your order, and clear with your address.
+Moreover, should you find the App less than user-friendly, go to a different one, there are plenty to choose from.
+Obviously, though, choose really carefully what you want, and from a restaurant not too far away.
 Needless to say, upon delivery, make sure that you are getting what you ordered.
 Should there be discrepancies, speak politely to the driver.
 Tip: When you order, make sure that there is a contact number, in case of delays and any other problems, and hope that they speak your language.

 Although one must believe that companies will do their best, with so many variables, it may be unwise to use any food delivery company, if you are in a hurry.